 It is worth mentioning that the signal of $f_0(1370)$ in experiments is subtle and controversial.
-In 1966, a measurement of the $4\pi$ spectrum in the $\bar{p}n \to 2\pi^+ 3\pi^-$ process~\cite{Bettini:1966zz} found a deviation from the phase space distribution, which is explained by a scalar $\rho \rho$ resonance with $m=1.41$ GeV and $\Gamma=90$ MeV.
-PDG list this data as an observation of $f_0(1370)$~\cite{ParticleDataGroup:2024cfk}.
-While the width in this analysis is too narrow compared to those in other analyses of $f_0(1370)$, which is about $300$ MeV, but it is consistent with the average width of $f_0(1500)$.
-A reanalysis of $\bar{p}n \to 2 \pi^+ 3\pi^-$ by Gaspero~\cite{Gaspero:1992gu} shows that this reaction is dominated by a $4 \pi$ resonance with $M=1386$ MeV, $\Gamma=310$ MeV and quantum number $I^G J^{PC}=0^+ 0^{++}$, which decays to both $\rho^0 \rho^0 (71)\%$.
-A similar scalar is found in the $p\bar{p} \to \pi^+ \pi^- 3 \pi^0$ by Crystal Barrel collaboration~\cite{CrystalBarrel:1994doj}, which both decay through $\rho^+ \rho^-$ and $\sigma\sigma$, but the relative strengths for these two decay modes are different.
-While it might be natural if the comparison of the ratios is made between $\rho^0 \rho^0$-$\sigma \sigma$ and $\rho^+ \rho^-$-$\sigma \sigma$.
-The data of $\bar{p} d \to \pi^- 4 \pi^0 p$ demand two scalar states, the $f_0(1370)$ and the $f_0(1500)$~\cite{CrystalBarrel:2001xud}, and both states have masses and widths compatible with previous findings.
-The analyses on the Crystal Barrel data of $4 \pi$~\cite{CrystalBarrel:2001xud,CRYSTALBARREL:2001ldq} show that $f_0(1370)$ couple strongly to $4 \pi$.
-While the analyses of its two-body final states led to contradictory results.
-Considering $f_0(1500)$ as a $\rho \rho$ molecular then it should dominantly decay to $4 \pi$.
-The $f_0(1370)$ signal in the $4 \pi$ spectrum still has many ambiguities.
+In 1966, a measurement of the $4\pi$ spectrum in the $\bar{p}n \to 2\pi^+ 3\pi^-$ process~\cite{Bettini:1966zz} found a deviation from the phase space distribution, which is explained by a scalar $\rho \rho$ resonance with mass $m=1.41$ GeV and width $\Gamma=90$ MeV.
+RPP lists this data as an observation of $f_0(1370)$~\cite{ParticleDataGroup:2024cfk}.
+The width in this analysis is too narrow compared to those in other analyses of $f_0(1370)$, which is about $300$ MeV, but it is consistent with the average width of $f_0(1500)$.
+A reanalysis of $\bar{p}n \to 2 \pi^+ 3\pi^-$ by Gaspero~\cite{Gaspero:1992gu} shows that this reaction is dominated by a $4 \pi$ resonance with mass $m=1386$ MeV, width $\Gamma=310$ MeV and quantum number $I^G J^{PC}=0^+ 0^{++}$, which decays to both $\rho^0 \rho^0 (71)\%$.
+A compatible scalar was observed in $p\bar{p} \to \pi^+ \pi^- 3 \pi^0$ by Crystal Barrel Collaboration~\cite{CrystalBarrel:1994doj}, which decay through both $\rho^+ \rho^-$ and $\sigma\sigma$ intermediate states with different relative strengths for these two decay modes.
+The discrepancy is natural because the comparison is made between the ratios of $\rho^0 \rho^0$/$\sigma \sigma$ and $\rho^+ \rho^-$/$\sigma \sigma$.
+Later measurements of $\bar{p} d \to \pi^- 4 \pi^0 p$ require two scalar states, $f_0(1370)$ and $f_0(1500)$~\cite{CrystalBarrel:2001xud}, with mass and width parameters consistent with prior results.
+While analyses of Crystal Barrel data of $4 \pi$~\cite{CrystalBarrel:2001xud,CRYSTALBARREL:2001ldq} indicate strong coupling of the $f_0(1370)$ to the $4 \pi$ final state, studies of its two-body decays have produced highly contradictory results.
+This is further complicated by the $f_0(1500)$, a $\rho \rho$ molecule candidate that is expected to dominate the $4 \pi$ spectrum.
+Therefore, the $f_0(1370)$ signal in the $4 \pi$ spectrum is still ambiguous.